-Cloning operating system needs the cloning of system partition and boot partition.
-In order to solve the problem that the system partition and the boot partition are not on the same disk and the computer cannot be booted properly after cloning, you’d better use the disk cloning feature to clone Windows operating system.
+Cloning the operating system needs the cloning of the system partition and boot partition.
+In order to solve the problem that the system partition and the boot partition are not on the same disk and the computer cannot be booted properly after cloning, you’d better use the disk cloning feature to clone the Windows operating system.

-With a professional disk cloning software, by choosing to clone the system hard disk drive, you can clone OS in Windows 10, 8, and 7 with ease.
+With professional disk cloning software, by choosing to clone the system hard disk drive, you can clone OS in Windows 10, 8, and 7 with ease.

 How do I clone my OS drive?